Contents

 - the timing of the deliverables (including any deadlines or schedules, if applicable);

-- the fees for each of the services (including if the services are billed as a monthly rate or fixed fee);
+- the fees for each of the services (whether billed as a monthly rate or a fixed fee);

-- the payment terms (such as when invoices issued are payable); and
+- the payment terms (such as when invoices are payable); and

 - any Special Conditions which vary the Standard Terms.

-A well-drafted Marketing Service Agreement clearly sets out the services that the marketing agency will provide, which ensures that the scope of the services to be provided is clearly defined and the client’s expectations align with this scope.
+A well-drafted Marketing Service Agreement clearly sets out the services that the marketing agency will provide, ensuring that the scope is precisely defined and that the client’s expectations are fully aligned.

 Standard Terms

-The Standard Terms will vary for each marketing agency, as they depend upon the particular services the agency provides.
+The Standard Terms will vary for each marketing agency, as they reflect the particular services provided.
+For further clarity on drafting these conditions, please refer to our Contract Review guidance.

-However, most Marketing Services Agreements will include terms relating to the following aspects of the service provider & client’s relationship.
+Most Marketing Services Agreements will include terms relating to key aspects of the service provider and client relationship, ensuring that both parties are clear on their rights and responsibilities.

 Client Obligations

-Marketing agencies usually require access to the client’s website, social media accounts or data to perform their services.
+Marketing agencies usually require access to the client’s website, social media accounts, or data to effectively perform their services.
+To ensure seamless collaboration, it is advisable to have clear access protocols in place, as outlined in our Website Terms and Conditions guidance.

-For this reason, the Agreement usually requires the client to provide the marketing agency with all documentation, information and assistance reasonably required by the service provider to perform their services — including passwords, reports and confidential business information.
+For this reason, the Agreement typically requires the client to provide the marketing agency with all documentation, information, and assistance reasonably necessary to perform their services — including passwords, reports, and confidential business information.

 Intellectual Property

-The client usually needs to grant the service provider a licence to use their content to the extent required to perform their services.
-In doing this, the client will usually agree that their content does not infringe any third party’s IP rights.
+For further guidance on protecting your creative assets, our Register Your Trade Mark guide offers comprehensive insights.
+Typically, the client grants the service provider a licence to use their content as necessary to deliver the services, with the client confirming that their content does not infringe on any third party’s rights.

 Limitation of Liability